magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-34680-customer-account-created-time-is-not-filtered-correctly-in-customers-grid.md

 Magento Commerce Cloud 2.4.1, 2.4.2

 **Compatible with Magento versions:**
-Magento Commerce and Magneto Commerce Cloud 2.3.6-2.3.7, 2.4.1-2.4.2-p1
+Magento Commerce and Magento Commerce Cloud 2.3.6-2.3.7, 2.4.1-2.4.2-p1

 >![info]
 >
 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
-When a customer account is created after 00:00 UTC and you try to filter accounts by that date, it won't return this customer.
+When a customer account is created after 00:00 UTC and you try to filter accounts by that date, it will not return this customer.

 <ins>Steps to reproduce</ins>: